Improve the productivity of your projects and keep clients happy with these 6 project management tips.

 - Completion date

-2. Have a Meeting with Your Client to Clarify Project Details
+2. Meet With Your Client to Clarify Project Details

-Any project, no matter how big or small, will benefit from a kickoff meeting.
-In these meetings, you discuss project to-dos so that both parties understand the scope of work, timelines and costs.
+Any project, no matter how big or small, benefits from a kickoff meeting.
+In these meetings, the project manager will generally discuss project to-dos so that both parties understand the scope of work, timelines, potential risks, and costs associated with the project.

-You should have a kickoff meeting even if your client has already approved an estimate or proposal.
+You should have a kickoff meeting even if your client has already approved a project estimate or proposal.
 Why?
-Clients’ needs often change from the time they accept a proposal or estimate.
-If you fail to capture these changes, you may get halfway through a project only to discover your client wanted something entirely different.
+Client needs often change from the time they accept a project estimate or proposal.
+If the project manager fails to capture these changes, the scope of the project won’t be 100% clear.
+That means a project team may get halfway through a project only to discover the client wanted something entirely different.
+This can obviously be a stressful situation for team members and key stakeholders.

 3. Plan to Move Intelligently Through the Project

-- Project objectives: Convert needs into clear objectives and make sure they’re specific, measurable, attainable, realistic and timely
+- Project objectives: Convert needs into clear objectives and make sure they’re specific, measurable, attainable, realistic, and timely.
+Be sure to include every critical milestone and which team member is responsible for it.

-- Specify deliverables and due dates: These are the services you need to deliver by specific dates
+- Specify deliverables and due dates: These are the services and assets you need to deliver by specific dates.
+These can be easily scheduled and tracked in a project management tool.

-- Roles and responsibilities: Define roles for specific tasks and the entire project.
-Also, make sure the client understands their role
+- Roles and responsibilities: As the project manager, you should define roles for specific tasks and on the entire project with team members.
+Also, make sure the client understands their role before the project begins, especially if you have multiple projects on the go all at once.

-- Communication plan: Specify how you’ll communicate (via email, phone, etc.) and how often (daily or weekly)
+- Communication plan: Specify how you’ll communicate (via email, phone, etc.) and how often (daily or weekly).
+Be sure to include your communication plan as part of your project management plan when you kick off your project.

 - Tracking and management tools: Focus on the right systems and processes to communicate, track and manage projects.
 For example, FreshBooks lets you invite collaborators, store project files in one place, and track your time against projects and clients